-You may apply for an amount of up to DKK 43,000 per year to fund operating expenses for digital journals.
+You may apply for up to DKK 130,000 with an equal distribution over the three budget years to fund operating expenses for digital journals.
 You may apply for funding to cover editorial and production expenses.
 You cannot apply for funding to cover printing and shipping expenses.